-There are certain standard costs related to closing the sale of a house.
-Buyers and sellers customarily share these closing costs, as the real estate sales contract specifies.
+Certain standard costs are related to closing the sale of a home.
+Sellers and buyers customarily share these costs, as the real estate sales contract specifies.

 Buyers get a "Good Faith Estimate" of closing costs around the time the loan application is submitted to the lender.
-This cost estimate comes out of our past experience.
-It's important to note that while our GFEs are very accurate, we can't always predict costs to the penny.
-We will be glad to review the "Good Faith Estimate," answering your questions and pointing out costs that can change slightly at closing.
+We base this cost estimate on our extensive past experience.
+It's important to note that while our GFEs are very precise, we can't always estimate costs to the penny.
+We field buyers' questions about these costs every day at Statewide Funding, so please feel free to contact us if you have questions.

-Below you'll find a fairly general list of closing costs.
-We will provide a specific list of your closing costs when we give you a Good Faith Estimate.
+Below you'll find a fairly general list of costs for buying residential real estate.
+We will always provide you with a specific list of your closing costs when we provide your Good Faith Estimate.

 Standard Closing Costs

-Title Insurance Flood / Quake Insurance if applicablePrivate Mortgage Insurance (PMI)
+Title Insurance Flood or Earthquake Insurance if applicablePrivate Mortgage Insurance (PMI)

 Do you have a question?
 We can help.
 Simply fill out the form below and we'll contact you with the answer, with no obligation to you.
 We guarantee your privacy.